-It's essential that your accounting system – whether it's just you and a spreadsheet or the persons hired to maintain your books – keep track of every transaction so that you can accurately gauge the health of your business.
+It’s essential that your accounting system – whether it’s just you and a spreadsheet or a bookkeeper – keeps track of every transaction so you can accurately gauge the financial health of your business.

 While it helps to have a financial professional handle your books, there is another opportunity to help you or your bookkeeper do their job better: an integrated accounting system.

-Small business owners often blur the line between their individual personal finances and those of their business.
-It's understandable, especially when a business is just beginning to find its footing.
+Small business owners often blur the line between their personal and business finances.
+It’s understandable, especially when a business is just beginning to find its footing.

-You head on over to Costco or Walmart and pick up some office supplies and, because you're already there, add in a few on-sale items for your home.
+You go to Costco or Walmart to pick up some office supplies and, because you’re already there, get a few items for your home.

 But it goes beyond combining business and personal items on a single receipt.
 More than one-quarter of small business owners don’t have a separate bank account for their business, according to a survey by Clutch.
 That’s not a good move.
 Using one account can make it tougher to sort out your personal and business transactions, which could cause significant issues when tax time comes around.
 With sloppy financial accounting, you may even miss an expense that you could list as a business deduction.

-If you've been using your business and personal bank accounts interchangeably, wean yourself off the habit.
+If you’ve been using your business and personal bank accounts interchangeably, break that habit.
 Open a separate business bank account.
-You'll likely get some incentives to do so from the bank where you have your personal account.
+You’ll likely get some incentives to do so from the bank where you have your personal account.